Estate Distribution Process

 After the closing letter is in hand, and the statutory time for filing claims against the estate has expired, the estate can be closed.
 The final action in closing the estate begins with the filing of a final account.
 Another public hearing is held, and after the Court approves the final account, distribution is made to the heirs.
 At that time, the Personal Representative is discharged from his or her duties.

 If everything is done in a timely fashion, the probate of a case can normally be concluded within 5 months.
-However, experience has shown that nothing is ever done in a timely fashion, and that the probate procedure will normally take 7 – 10 months.
-The fees incident to probate include not only the filing fee (close to $180), other court costs to be paid at a later date, personal representative’s fee (normally 2.5% of the value of the estate) and attorneys fees (which in all likelihood will be no less than $2,500).
+However, experience has shown that nothing is ever done in a timely fashion and that the probate procedure will normally take 7 – 10 months.
+The fees incident to probate includes not only the filing fee (close to $215), other court costs to be paid at a later date, personal representative’s fee (normally 2.5% of the value of the estate), and attorneys fees (which in all likelihood will be no less than $2,500).